andreagorsche/cooking-api/README.md

 ## The Profiles Model

 The profile model is connected to the django user model through the owner data field.
 Meaning, each authentificated user has one associated profile that the user actively works with in the application.
-So profiles post recipes, follow other profiles, post comments, rate recipes and so on.
+So profiles post recipes, follow other profiles, post comments and so on.
 This way user authentification and user profiles are seperated from one another.
 This makes sense in regards to data safety and also in regards to separate data usage.

 <details><summary>PROFILES Model</summary>
     <img src="assets/img/models/Profile.png">